briann-simba/briann-simba/README.md

 - 👯 I’m looking to collaborate on Flask/Python Projects.

-- 💬 Talk to me about Anything related to Networking Technologiies(Routing,Switching and Automation).
+- 💬 Talk to me about Anything related to Networking Technologies(Routing,Switching and Automation).
 </div>

 <div align='center'>